lagoshny/ngx-hateoas-client/README.md

 More about available `HateoasResourceService` methods see [here](#resource-service).

 >`HateoasResourceService` is the best choice for simple resources that has not extra logic for requests.
-When you have some logic that should be preparing resource before a request, or you don't want always pass the resource name as first method param you can create a custom resource service extends `HateoasResourceOperation` to see more about this [here](#create-custom-resource-service).
+When you have some logic that should be preparing resource before a request, or you do not want always pass the resource name as first method param you can create a custom resource service extends `HateoasResourceOperation` to see more about this [here](#create-custom-resource-service).

 ### Create custom Resource service